how to play

 03 : The serve is initiated from behind the baseline; neither foot may contact the baseline or court until after the ball is struck.

 04 : The serve is made diagonally cross court and must land within the confines of the opposite diagonal court.

 05 : Only one serve attempt is allowed.

-● PRO TIP!
-In the event of a let (when the ball touches the net on the serve and lands on the proper service court) the serve is to be replayed.
+Unlike tennis, there is no let in pickleball.
+When the ball touches the net on the serve and lands on the proper service court, the point is played out.

 how does this oversized table tennis court really work?

 It’s honestly pretty simple once you get the lingo down.
 Here are the basics of what each area of the court is called and what you need to know before you get out there and fall in love.

 The baseline runs parallel to the net at the back of the court.
 The baseline can’t be crossed when you serve.

 The centerline extends from the kitchen to the baseline and divides the court into two equal halves.

 The sideline runs perpendicular to the net on either side of the court.
 The sideline separates in-bounds from out-of-bounds.